whiteshadowofficial/private/create.md

 - Connect the heroku with your Github Account

-- Now Connect it with your `XLICON-V2` Repository
+- Now Connect it with your `Jessi-md` Repository

 - Click Deploy